-1 the person's presence at a charitable gaming facility may, in the opinion of 2 the corporation, negatively reflect on the honesty and integrity of charitable gaming, or interfere with the orderly conduct of charitable gaming at a 4 charitable gaming facility, but no persons shall be excluded or ejected from 5 a charitable gaming facility solely on the ground of race, color, creed, 6 national origin, ancestry, or sex.
-7 (b) The administrative regulations of the Kentucky Horse Racing Commission 8 that are in effect on July 1, 2024, shall remain in effect as the initial 9 administrative regulations of the corporation until the corporation amends or repeals the administrative regulations pursuant to KRS Chapter 13A, except as provided by KRS 13A.3102, 13A.3104, and 13A.330.
-2 (c) The administrative regulations of the Department of Charitable Gaming 3 that are in effect on July 1, 2025, shall remain in effect as the initial 4 administrative regulations of the corporation until the corporation amends or repeals the administrative regulations pursuant to KRS Chapter 13A, 6 except as provided by KRS 13A.3102, 13A.3104, and 13A.330.
-Section 10.
-KRS 230.310 is amended to read as follows: 8 (1) (a) Every person not required to be licensed under KRS 230.300 who desires to 9 participate in horse racing in the Commonwealth as a horse owner, trainer, jockey, apprentice jockey, agent, stable employee, racing official, association employee, or employee of a person or concern contracting with the association to provide a service or commodity and which requires their presence on association grounds during a race meeting, or veterinarian, farrier, horse dentist, or supplier of food, tack, medication, or horse feed, or in time] establish by administrative regulation, shall first apply to the corporation[racing commission] for a license to participate in the activity on
+1 the person's presence at a charitable gaming facility may, in the opinion of 2 the corporation, negatively reflect on the honesty and integrity of charitable 3 gaming, or interfere with the orderly conduct of charitable gaming at a 4 charitable gaming facility, but no persons shall be excluded or ejected from 5 a charitable gaming facility solely on the ground of race, color, creed, 6 national origin, ancestry, or sex.
+7 (b) The administrative regulations of the Kentucky Horse Racing Commission 8 that are in effect on July 1, 2024, shall remain in effect as the initial 9 administrative regulations of the corporation until the corporation amends 10 or repeals the administrative regulations pursuant to KRS Chapter 13A, 11 except as provided by KRS 13A.3102, 13A.3104, and 13A.330.
+12 (c) The administrative regulations of the Department of Charitable Gaming 13 that are in effect on July 1, 2025, shall remain in effect as the initial 14 administrative regulations of the corporation until the corporation amends 15 or repeals the administrative regulations pursuant to KRS Chapter 13A, 16 except as provided by KRS 13A.3102, 13A.3104, and 13A.330.
+17 → Se ection 10.
+KRS 230.310 is amended to read as follows: 18 (1) (a) Every person not required to be licensed under KRS 230.300 who desires to 19 participate in horse racing in the Commonwealth as a horse owner, trainer, 20 jockey, apprentice jockey, agent, stable employee, racing official, association 21 employee, or employee of a person or concern contracting with the 22 association to provide a service or commodity and which requires their 23 presence on association grounds during a race meeting, or veterinarian, 24 farrier, horse dentist, or supplier of food, tack, medication, or horse feed, or in any other capacity as the corporation [racing commission] shall [from time to time] establish by administrative regulation, shall first apply to the corporation[racing commission] for a license to participate in the activity on